BUILD FRONTIERS: MANIFESTO

 So yes, you will lose and you will fail.

 But if you win, you will win big.
 Bigger than ever.
 A single breakthrough will define an entire era of human progress.
-SpaceX has.
+SpaceX already has.

 Will you be next?